THE IMPORTANCE OF PROTEIN

 Protein-containing

-foods can be divided into three groups:
+foods can be roughly divided into three groups depending on how much protein

-* Concentrated protein foods include red meats, poultry, fish, eggs, nuts,
+1. High protein foods include red meats, poultry, fish, eggs, nuts,

 seeds, cheese, yogurt and beans.